-Author Philip Reeve, writer of the novel on which the movie is based, published a blogpost on July 19th 2017 that principle photography had ended and he had been invited to the set back in May of the same year.
+Author Philip Reeve, writer of the novel on which the movie is based, published a blog post on July 19th 2017 that principal photography had ended and he had been invited to the set back in May of the same year.
 He noted that he had been impressed by the actors and the sets, mentioning that "Most of it looked very much as I'd imagined, except for the bits which looked better."

 The book that Katherine Valentine brings into the Museum at the beginning of the film is written by one Nimrod Pennyroyal, a character that would have become important in the sequels.

 Jackson purchased the rights to the book in 2009, but the film languished for several years before being officially announced in 2016.
 Jackson brought on several members of his production teams from the Lord of the Rings and Hobbit film series, and filming took place from April to July 2017 in New Zealand.

 As per usual in an adaptation of a young adult fantasy novel, the ages of the protagonists are all pushed up a bit.
 In the book, Tom and Hester are seventeen, Katherine Valentine is sixteen and Beavis Pod is eighteen.

 Set in at least the year 3119.
 Tom Natsworthy eats a cake with a best before date of 2118, "at least a thousand years ago."

 Christian Rivers' first full feature film as a director.
 He previously directed a short and a section of an anthology, and was storyboard artist/special effects designer on Peter Jackson's Lord of the Rings and Hobbit films (who is also the producer of Mortal Engines).